 Together with the BroadR-Reach® BR_XETK ECU interface and the INCA software tool, ETAS offers a solution for the validation and calibration of interconnected electronic systems in the vehicle and on the test bench that aims to optimize overall integration efforts.

-In addition to the Ethernet, CAN, CAN FD and LIN vehicle buses, the ES882 module supports the BR_XETK and XETK ECU interfaces from ETAS.
-Three BR_XETKs can be connected to one ES882 module simultaneously.
+In addition to the Ethernet, CAN, CAN FD and LIN vehicle buses, the ES886 module supports the BR_XETK and XETK ECU interfaces from ETAS.
+Up to three BR_XETKs can be connected to one ES886 module simultaneously.
 Measurement modules from the ES400 or ES600 product families as well as ES523, ES592, ES593-D and ES595 ECU Interface Modules and ES9xx Prototyping and Interface Modules can be connected to the ES886 module via Fast Ethernet.

 Ethernet monitoring via PDU takes place via a direct 100Base-T1 connection.
 Here, data packets are duplicated in a passive and transparent way for the network with the help of an internal TAP (test access port) and CAP (Capturing) functionality.